Allergy and Immunology Fellowship Program

 Check out our Allergy/Immunology Fellowship Program Video to learn what makes our training program uniquely suited to your needs and interests!

 Dear Fellowship Candidates,

-One of the hallmarks of our program is our long heritage and passion for embracing diversity and inclusion.
+Embedded in the philosophy of our program is opportunity, and as part of training at UNC, our goal is to open as many doors as possible for our fellows.
+We believe that inherent in opportunity is equity and we are proud of our heritage and passion for embracing diversity, equity and inclusion.
 We are committed to fostering and sustaining a community in which all members excel in a nurturing and welcoming environment.
+This is embedded in all aspects of UNC – fellows can collaborate with research teams focused on social determinants of health in our patient population, become involved in DEI workgroups and collaborations within our divisions, and participate in formal DEI educational curricula.
 We believe that diversity provides benefits for all, as it enriches everything we do, as clinicians, researchers, and teachers.

 Edwin Kim, MD, MS

 Program Director, UNC Allergy and Immunology Fellowship Training